 Is the Book Back Cover Copy really THAT important?

-When was the last time you bought a physical book at the book store?
-We all go through the same motions:
+Let’s think back to the last time you bought a physical book at the book store. [ Yes, some of us still do that!]
+It’s been proven that all book buyers go through the same motions:

-- We look at the spine – if the title and subtitle intrigues us, we pull the book off the shelf.
+- We look at the spine – if the title intrigues us, and the subtitle is promising, we pull the book off the shelf.

 - We judge the book by the cover.
 Your front cover artwork and design draw target readers in.

 - We inevitably turn to the back cover before we make a purchasing decision.
 If the book back cover copy certifies that the content resonates with us, addressing the problem we want solved or the goal we long for, the back cover copy closes the sale!

 Did you ever think of that?

 You may say that a lot of book purchases happen online nowadays and you’re right.
 This is why Amazon offers a “Look Inside!” feature, and many book landing pages will add a “main takeaways” section to increase the odds of a book being considered for purchase.